NixOS/nix/doc/manual/src/installation/installing-binary.md

 - Linux running systemd, with SELinux disabled
 - macOS

-You can explicitly instruct the installer to perform a multi-user installation on your system:
+To explicitly instruct the installer to perform a multi-user installation on your system:

 ```console
 $ curl -L https://nixos.org/nix/install | sh -s -- --daemon